mommy003/r2redux/README.md

 - library(r2redux)

 # QUICK START
-We illustrate the usage of r2redux using multiple sets of PRS estimated based on GWAS summary statistics from UK Biobank or biobank Japan (reference datasets).
+We illustrate the usage of r2redux using multiple sets of PRS estimated based on GWAS summary statistics from UK Biobank or Biobank Japan (reference datasets).
 In a target dataset, the phenotypes of target samples (y) can be predicted with PRS (a PRS model, e.g. y = PRS + e where y and PRS are column-standardised (Olkin and Finn 1995)).
 Note that the target individuals should be independent from reference individuals.
 We can test the significant differences of the predictive ability (R2) between a pair of PRS (see r2_diff function and example in the manual).

 # DATA PREPARATION
 **a.
 Statistical testing of significant difference between R2 values for p-value thresholds:**